Published on

 logger.LogDebug(text);

 The problem here is that the text string is always created, even if the logging level is higher than Debug and the log message would not be written.
+This leads to unnecessary memory allocations and performance degradation.

 The correct way to write logging would be: